3liz/lizmap-documentation/source/publish/configuration/spatial_search.rst

 * ``item_layer`` (text).
 Name of the layer.
 For example "Countries"
 * ``item_label`` (text).
 Label to display the results, which is the data to search among.
 Ex: "France" or "John Doe - Australia".
 You can build it from a concatenation of several fields values.
 * ``item_project`` (text).
 List of Lizmap projects separated by commas.
-Optionnal.
-When set, the search will be done only for the specified Lizmap projects
+When set, the search will be done only for the specified Lizmap projects.
+The value can be ``NULL`` if you don't want to filter per project.
 * ``item_filter`` (text).
 Username or group name.
 When given, the results will be filtered by authenticated user login and groups.
-For example, 'admins'
+For example, 'admins'.
+The value can be ``NULL`` if you don't want to filter per user.
 * ``geom`` (geometry).
 We advise to store all the geometries with the same SRID.

 Here is an example of SQL code you can use, to add data from two different spatial tables into lizmap_search (here as a materialized view to ease further maintenance)